 Now back to every day motoring...
 This car as a result joins motorways with short hilly slip roads easily, much better than my old 1.6 petrol, which overall was more powerful, but useless until revved up, by which time the short slip road had ran out.
 For a diesel, it is also not too noisy, although it does struggle a little with wind noise.
 The gear change is very smooth and responsive.

 The handling for such a tall car is also surprisingly stable, although the ride can be a little bouncy on an uneven surface.
 Having owned Fiats before, the cabin is a refreshing change in build quality, and feels very well put together, and remains generally durable (excluding the stupid designed rear quarter panel for the dog guard mentioned previously).
 It is fair to say that the plastics are not as plush as other MPV's on the market, however they are considerably more expensive.
 The new Doblo seems to have made progress into bridging that gap.
-We have covered over 40k now together, hence the updates.
-Some of the outside trims now look tatty and need treating to keep the colour, the most obvious being those around the front fog lamps.
+We have covered over 70k now together, hence the updates.
+Some of the outside trims now look tatty and needs regular treating to keep the colour, the most obvious being those around the front fog lamps.
 When untreated, they look a bleached grey colour and bring the appearance of the car down.
 It is worth noting that she is 11 years old though; I’ve not owned anything else as long to get a true comparison.